 The album was wildly successful, and even though "Do You Feel Like We Do" was three years old, it was still new to most listeners who were just discovering Frampton.
 "Show Me The Way" (which also featured a talkbox) and "Baby I Love Your Way" were the first singles released from the album (the studio versions of both songs appear on Frampton's 1975 self-titled album), followed by "Do You Feel Like We Do."
 Releasing three singles from a live album was unprecedented, but all three were hits, with "Show Me The Way" making #6 US and "Baby, I Love Your Way" peaking at #12.

-The live version runs 14:15.
+The live version runs 14:15, and when Frampton toured to support the album, it would often extend to 20 minutes.
+Played as the last song before the encore, Frampton would leave the for a while during the instrumental passage, then return for the big finish.
 Disc jockeys often used it as a chance to grab a smoke or go to the bathroom.

 This was the only song on the Frampton's Camel album that was written by the entire band: keyboard player Mick Gallagher, bass player Rick Wills, and drummer John Siomos, who had recently replaced Mike Kellie.
 The other original songs on the album were written entirely by Frampton, except for "All Night Long," which he wrote with Gallagher.

 Frampton has always stressed the communal nature of this song: he sees it as a crowd participation number, with the audience as much a part of it as the band.
 After the first verse, the crowd would often take over on vocals and pick up on Frampton's gestures as he would point to emphasize the "you" in the title.